How big are your boats?

-Our morning charters include hot coffee, water, sodas, and breakfast pastries.
-The afternoon charter includes refreshments.
+Our morning charters include hot coffee, water and sodas.
 You are more than welcome to bring any additional food or drinks with you on the boat, just as long as there are NO BANANAS! 😉

 What do I need to bring with me?

 Dress in layers so you are prepared for Lake Tahoe weather.
 Winters in Lake Tahoe are a dry cold – so dress in your winter attire!

 Sunscreen, hats, gloves, a camera and your fishing license if you have one!

 Where do I park during my fishing charter?